artemis-sbs/sbs_utils/sphinx/faces.rst

-There are also function to make it easier to create specific faces by passing indexes to define idds that represent cells containing know art images for things like hair, eyes, mouth etc.
+There are also function to make it easier to create specific faces by passing indexes to define indexes that represent cells containing know art images for things like hair, eyes, mouth etc.
-It may tak some experimentation to find the values for your character, but his is a simplified way to create repeatable characters.
+It may take some experimentation to find the values for your character, but this is a simplified way to create repeatable characters.
 Other ways to create consistent faces is to use one of the predefined :py:class:`~sbs_utils.faces.Characters` or hand code a face string.

 - :py:meth:`~sbs_utils.faces.skaraan`